neojohny/datasci_R/README.md

 datasci_R
 =========
-+first git thing
+first git thing
-+data science online course
+data science online course
+how cool is that